Free Next Day Delivery on orders £399 and over Free Next Day Delivery on orders £399 and over

 Washer dryer drum sizes

-Washer dryer capacities vary from 5 kg to 11+ kg, which is also known as the drum size.
+Also known as the drum size, washer dryer capacities vary from 5 kg to 11+ kg.
 The weight is measured for dry clothes rather than wet.
 So, the drum size should be considered as the maximum laundry capacity and the weight of clothes should not exceed this.

 We also strongly advise against overfilling your washer dryer for the following reasons:

-Take a look at this table to help you work out which washer dryer capacity is right for your household:
+Take a look at this table to help you work out which washer dryer size is right for your household:

 How to measure for a new washer dryer